rapidsai/deployment/source/platforms/kubernetes.md

         name: jupyter-server-proxy-config
 ```

-We also might want to configure Ask to know where to look for the Dashboard via the proxied URL.
+We also might want to configure Dask to know where to look for the Dashboard via the proxied URL.
 We can set this via an environment variable in our `Pod`.

 ```yaml
 apiVersion: v1